Secrets for How to Decorate Shelves Like a Pro

 5. Add in a little green and black throughout the bookshelf decor.

 I wanted these shelves to have yellow as the pop of color, but the other main color I used was white.
 Using white and yellow alone, though, looked a bit bland.

 Adding in greenery with a few splashes of black provided nice contrast and life to the overall look.

-5. Use what you already have to put together a brand new look!
+5. Decorate with items you already love to put together a brand new look!

 I just love re-using what I already own to put together a new look for a new season.
 I incorporated the “hello Spring” free printable sign I made a few years ago.
 (You can get your own free printable Spring art here.)

 I also look in my kitchen cupboards for bowls, pitchers, tea cups – and lemons! – to add to the mix.